Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Escalation Error

 Block human handoffs.
 Users need quick escapes on off feels.
 Loops and deflections frustrate even working agents.
 Add rollback.
-Undo record updates, messages, wrong flags without tickets or log hunts.
+Undo record updates, messages, and wrong flags without tickets or log hunts.

 Operator Controls